How do I perform native backups of an Amazon RDS DB instance that's running SQL Server?

 Note: Replace database_name, bucket_name, file_name_and_extension, region, account-id, and key-id listed in these examples to match your scenario.
 You can use the backup file, generated in the S3 bucket, to restore the user database to a new RDS DB instance.
 When the rds_backup_database or rds_restore_database stored procedure is called, the task starts and outputs the information about the task.

 When the lifecycle status of the task is SUCCESS, the task is complete.
 You can then open the Amazon S3 console, choose the bucket in which you created the user database backup, and view the backup file.
-You can download this file, or use the user database backup file to restore to the same RDS SQL Server DB instance or in a new RDS DB instance.
+You can download this file, or use the user database backup file to restore to the same Amazon RDS for SQL Server DB instance or in a new RDS DB instance.

 Use one of the following SQL statements to restore from the backup file available in the S3 bucket: